 By now, we are all pretty used to the idea of this pandemic being around.
 We have been adjusting our personal and work lives for a few months to make life continue to happen as normally as possible.
-As teachers, with many schools going back to learning routines recently, we have seen lots of new learning environments for our students to experience.
+As teachers, with many schools going back to learning routines recently, we have seen many new learning environments for our students to experience.

-Here are a few products from my store that I have created in the paper AND digital format:
+Here are a few products from my store that I have created in paper AND digital format:

 Students who do not fit into either the in-person learning environment or the online learning environment may have the greatest struggle this year.
 These students do not have internet-based devices to help with their lessons and will need to keep up with school work and stay on track with the rest of their peers.
 Teachers will have to create packets to send home for students to complete on their own physically.
 The TpT platform can be of immense use in this situation as home-bound work will require paper products for students to learn.

 All of our students, teachers, parents, and guardians have a new set of rules to follow for instruction this year.
 Whether your district is in-person, online, or your students are at home relying on paper products for lessons, it will all be a learning curve these first few weeks.
 If you become overwhelmed as an educator, breathe and reach out for assistance from colleagues in your district or on the TpT platform.
 As educators, we know it won’t be easy, and we are all in this together.
 Trust us to help!